Sunday, 1 June 2014

 String Inverters

-designed to accept high input voltages (up to 600 volts in commercial systems)
+Inverter designed to accept high input voltages (up to 600 volts in commercial systems) may be called String Inverters, referring to the series connected panels, used to produce the higher voltages, being connect as a string.

 DC Input Voltage

-already have the rest of your system setup and you are already committed to
+You may already have the rest of your system setup and you are already committed to using a particular voltage.
+You may however still be able to choose.

 The lower the input voltage you are using, the higher the current you will need to use.
 If you compare a 12 volt and a 24 volt inverter of the same power rating, the 12 volt item will need to draw twice the current.
 To carry that current, the cables from your battery to the inverter will need to be 4 times the size.